2018 Badminton Asia Team Championships

-The 2018 Badminton Asia Team Championships were held at the Sultan Abdul Halim Stadium in Alor Setar, Malaysia, from 6 to 11 February 2018 and were organised by the Badminton Asia.
+The 2018 Badminton Asia Team Championships was the second edition of Badminton Asia Team Championships, held at the Sultan Abdul Halim Stadium in Alor Setar, Malaysia, from 6 to 11 February 2018 and were organised by the Badminton Asia.
 This tournament also served as the Asian qualification for the 2018 Thomas & Uber Cup.

 Medalists

 Tournament

 The 2018 Badminton Asia Team Championships officially crowned the best male and female national badminton teams in Asia and at the same time worked as the Asian qualification event towards the 2018 Thomas & Uber Cup finals.
 28 teams, consisting of 15 men's teams and 13 women's teams entered the tournament.

 Venue

 This tournament was held at Sultan Abdul Halim Stadium in Alor Setar, Malaysia.